mark-veres/bedouin/README.md

 > coming soon:
 > - middleware
 > - accessing dynamic parameters from scripts
-> - static content
+> - map splits (performance optimization when dealing with many routes)
-> - better extendability and configuration
+> - templates

 > [!TIP]
 > Redirecting all requests to `bedouin.php` on an Apache server.